 I love serial commas, quadruple espressos, knitting, the new golden age of television, and over-analyzing things.
 My turn offs include ear infections, black mold, and raisins.

-You may want to know about my day jobs, which I also really love: I'm a "victim advocate and peer and crisis intervention/diversion counselor, providing time-limited, trauma-informed care for victims of sexual assault or identity theft, as well as folks with co-occurring disorders.
-I also do tarot and run a quirky little flea market on Etsy.
+You may want to know about my day jobs, which I also really love: I'm a victim advocate and peer and crisis intervention/diversion counselor, providing time-limited, trauma-informed care for victims of sexual assault or identity theft, as well as folks with co-occurring disorders.
+I also read tarot, which I consider an extension of both my background and counseling.

 For more complete (or abbreviated) writing bios, please download my media kit (.zip, 11MB).